kinseeen/social-media-client/README.md

-Social-Media-Client
+# Social-Media-Client

+### Goal
-The goal of this  assignment was tp improve the quality of a package by establishing helpful workflows that make the development process more efficient.
+The goal of this  assignment was to improve the quality of a package by establishing helpful workflows that make the development process more efficient.

-the requirements for this assignment was:
+### Requirements
   1. Find a partner to work with or select the example repository.
   2. Fork the project repository to your GitHub account.
   3. Create a new branch called workflow.